marahbca/govtech-tda/index.md

     - infobar:
         title: Be At The Intersection of Technology and Public Service
         subtitle: The Digital Academy
         description: Join us for a week-long immersive learning experience and get a taster of courses that will be delivered at The Digital Academy!
+We have lined up a series of talks which are engaging and interactive, to nurture the joy of learning.
+An e-exhibition will showcase projects from GovTech, to demonstrate their functional clusters' capabilities to tackle challenges with the use of technology and innovation.
         button: Register Interest
         url: /faq/
 ---